353words/leaflet/README.md

 ### Overview

-I'm close to my goal of hitting 1,000 kilometer of walking this year.
+I'm close to my goal of hitting 1,000 kilometers of walking this year.
 Whenever I try a new route, I record it.
 The data that comes out of the recording application ([Strava](https://www.strava.com/dashboard) in my case) is in [GPX format](https://en.wikipedia.org/wiki/GPS_Exchange_Format).
 Starva does visualize the route, but I like to do it on my own as well.
 Which brought me to this blog post about using [Leaflet JS](https://leafletjs.com/) to visualize GPX data.

 We're going to write an HTTP server that accepts a GPX file and returns an interactive map showing the points in the GPX.
 The map will look like:

 ![](map.png)